kartonfarkas/api_docs/source/suite/exports/index.rst

 Storage server (when *distribution method* is set to *local*).
 In this case the data is available via a WebDav connection.

 Exports are happening asynchronously.
-The status can be polled with the :doc:`query_status` endpoint, or it's possible to specify a *notification_url*, which will be called when the export is finished.
+The status can be polled with the :doc:`export_status` endpoint, or it's possible to specify a *notification_url*, which will be called when the export is finished.